Taxpayers Guide to LLCs and S Corps

 What about the risk of this new arrangement?
 As a shareholder in an S corporation you are assuming a ton of risk- equity risk, industry risk, small business risk and business-specific risk.
 If we perform a business valuation where the business has a singular client, the risk of the future economic benefit (income stream) is huge.

-As risk increases we demand a higher rate of return, or increased distributions.
+As mentioned elsewhere, as risk increases we demand a higher rate of return, or increased distributions.
 Makes sense, right?

 Mini recap- labor burden rate plus increased risk of singular client can suggest a lower salary than the old W-2 job.
 And… being converted is not a bad deal- business car, your own 401k, business casual means PJs, etc.